 LogMeIn is a program that lets you access your computer remotely.
 LMI uses SSL certificates to safely and securely use your PC on your phone, tablet or any other device you want to.
 If you are running to and from meetings all the time and constantly run the risk of forgetting to transfer a particular file, LMI is a life-saver.
 LMI can also be set-up for our technicians to diagnose your PC remotely if you’re experiencing any problematic issues on your computer.
 This program changes they way you work, period.

-This handy little search engine bypasses Windows search as the best way to find anything on your computer.
+There are search engines that bypass Windows search as the best way to find anything on your computer.
 It’s faster, more efficient, quite stable and doesn’t need much computing power.
-The search starts in real time as you type, the same way Google does.
+The search starts in real-time as you type, the same way Google does.
 Unless you are meticulous about organizing your computer’s files, this program can save you a lot of time and headaches.
 Search Everything reminds us of Dos Equis’ “Most Interesting Man in the World” ads.
 We don’t always search for files on our computer, but when we do, we prefer Search Everything.
 If you use currently use Windows search, it’s time to stop and use this instead.

 Sumatra is an open sourced, no-frills PDF reader.
 It’s about 1/40 the size of Adobe Reader and uploads much more quickly.
 It’s extremely well-designed with the only down side being its slow process when it comes to printing pdfs.
 If you have ever waited impatiently for Adobe Reader to open, get Sumatra now.